IvoLimmen/language-test/README.md

 word for Royal.
 Since I wanted to play with JDK 8 and lambda functions I decided to test my theory.

+Later on I added some more statistics to the output on the dictionary.
+Also added a part to show words that can be shown on a calculator when it is upside down (Calculator spelling).

 Clone and simply execute:

     mvn exec:java